Free Shipping on all orders over $150

 Download our Sleep Hygiene Guide here.

 Even if you think you’re eating optimally ensure your gut is healthy as well.
 “You are what you eat” really means “you are what you absorb” so if your digestive health is impaired you won’t be getting all the nutrients from your food.
+We have Happy Go Tummy® to support your gut.

-The Mediterranean Diet has consistently been shown to be good for human health and it’s particularly beneficial for women post-40.
+And the Mediterranean Diet has consistently been shown to be good for human health and it’s particularly beneficial for women post-40.

-• Eat Plenty: Fruit, vegetables particularly leafy greens, nuts, seeds, whole grains (oats, quinoa, brown rice), herbs and spices (powdered or fresh), extra virgin olive oil, fish and seafood
+• Eat plenty: Fruit, vegetables particularly leafy greens, nuts, seeds, whole grains (oats, quinoa, brown rice), herbs and spices (powdered or fresh), extra virgin olive oil, fish and seafood

-• Use Moderately: Poultry, eggs, cheese, milk, yoghurt
+• Use moderately: Poultry, eggs, cheese, milk, yoghurt

 • Limit: Red meat